TranThangBin/Project-Archive/README.md

 ## 2. Clone the fork repository

-Use the `git clone <Your fork link when you you click on the code button>` command to clone the forked repository to your local machine.
+Go to your fork repository click at the code button on the top right you will see a link copy that then go to a random directory in your machine use the `git clone <that link you just copied>` command to clone the forked repository to your local machine.

 ## 3. Create a new branch